sameer-singh1/Ad-Campaign-Data-Analysis-Visualization/README.md

 ## 📌 Conclusion

 By dropping Campaigns **3** and **10**, the overall ad efficiency can be improved, reducing cost while maintaining or enhancing performance across other well-performing campaigns.

----

-## 📁 Files Included
-- `Ad Campaign Analysis.pdf`: Contains original analysis and charts.

----

-Feel free to contribute or suggest further metrics to evaluate for deeper insights!